 At our clinic, we often prescribe Buspirone to patients who’ve tried other medications but couldn’t tolerate the side effects, or wanted a safer, daily option.

-If you doubt whether Buspirone or Xanax is right for you, speak with a licensed psychiatrist.
-A full mental health evaluation can help determine:
+If you’re unsure whether Buspirone or Xanax is right for you, schedule a consultation with a licensed psychiatrist.
+They’ll consider:

 No, Xanax is faster and stronger for immediate anxiety relief.
 Buspirone is better for long-term control.